jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     # TypeError
     # ValueError

-* I remove the things around the call and change the value to be clearer
+* I remove the things around the call and change the value to make it clearer

   .. code-block:: python
     :lineno-start: 91